 For content consumers (readers), we have developed a bookmarklet for modern browsers (desktop or mobile).
-And, if you are a Chrome, Firefox or Safari for Mac user, you can install the dotepub extension in your browser.
+And, if you are a Chrome, Firefox, Edge or Safari for Mac user, you can install the dotepub extension in your browser.

 For content producers (editors, authors), we offer Creator and a widget.
 Creator lets you make an e-book from a text of your own.
 The widget helps your users getting the content of your website in e-book form (see the tips for webmasters).
 And, if you have a blog, we provide a WordPress plugin that automatically embeds our widget.